project-chip/connectedhomeip/examples/contact-sensor-app/nxp/k32w/k32w1/README.md

 the sensor is contacted, when not lit, the sensor is non-contacted.

 **Button SW2**.
 SHORT press function is overloaded depending on the device type and commissioning state.
-If the device is not commissioned, a SHORT press of the buttton will enable Bluetooth LE advertising for a predefined period of time.
+If the device is not commissioned, a SHORT press of the button will enable Bluetooth LE advertising for a predefined period of time.
 If the device is commissioned and is acting as a LIT ICD then a SHORT press of the button will enable Active Mode.